smellycloud/product_recommendation_api/README.md

 ## .....Why?

 To save time and effort in researching durable goods while ensuring that you make informed decisions based on real user experiences and opinions.
+Also because I need it.

 ## Why? (but in more detail)